Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Abstract

 \section{Abstract}

 We report on the discovery and validation of \targetb\ (\textit{TIC 55525572 b}), a transiting exoplanet identified by citizen scientists in data from NASA's Transiting Exoplanet Survey Satellite (\tess) and the first planet discovered by the Planet Hunters \tess\ project.
 The host star is a bright ($V = 10.3$\,mag) subgiant ($R_\star=1.94\,R_\odot$, $M_\star=1.32\,M_\odot$).
 It was observed almost continuously by \tess\ during its first year of operations, during which time four individual transit events were detected.
-The candidate passed all the standard light curve-based vetting checks, and ground-based follow-up spectroscopy and speckle imaging enabled us to statistically validate the planetary nature of the companion.
+The candidate passed all the standard light curve-based vetting checks, and ground-based follow-up spectroscopy and speckle imaging enabled us to place an upper limit of $2\,M_{\rm Jup}$ (99\% confidence) on the mass of the companion, and to statistically validate its planetary nature.
 Detailed modelling of the transits yields a period of \Pb, a planet radius of \rpb\, and a semi major axis of \ab.
 The planet's orbital period combined with the evolved nature of the host star places this object in a relatively under-explored region of parameter space.
-We estimate that \targetb\ induces a reflex motion in its host star with a semi-amplitude of $\sim6$\ms, making this system a promising target to measure the mass of a relatively long-period transiting planet.
+We estimate that \targetb\ induces a reflex motion in its host star with a semi-amplitude of $\sim6$\ms, making this a promising system to measure the mass of a relatively long-period transiting planet. \